-The lines of most streets are clearly discernible from how the buildings define their edges and where buildings face front on to the street.
-However, the layout does break down where public space should be private space - this was a feature of this type of development built at the time but should not be replicated.
+The lines of most streets are clearly discernible from how the buildings define their edges and where buildings fronts face on to the street.
+However, the layout does break down due to a lack of clear separation between public space and private residential areas - this was a feature of this type of development built at the time but should not be replicated.